 Taking a marshrutka or taxi in Russia

 Countries in the former Soviet Union are full of routed taxicabs, commonly referred to in Russia as a marshrutka (маршрутка).
-Despite the name, a marshrutka in Russia is usually a large van or minibus that shares some similarities to other forms of public transportation; marshrutki typically have specific routes and route numbers but are run by private companies.
-In cities like Moscow or Rostov-on-Don, marshrutki became part of the public transportation network and subject to regulations; other cities apply far less oversight, however.
+Despite the name, a marshrutka in Russia is usually a large van or minibus that shares some similarities to other forms of public transportation.
+Marshrutki typically have specific routes and route numbers but are run by private companies.

 Marshrutka services vary wildly across Russia.
 In some areas, marshrutki only stop at bus stops and there’s little difference between the experience of a public bus or a marshrutka.
 In smaller cities far away from the capital, marshrutki stop whenever someone flags them down or if a passenger requests it.
-As a result, taking a marshrutka can be intimidating if your Russian is less than stellar (although there are a few phrases you could learn first).
+Be aware, however, that taking a marshrutka in rural areas can be intimidating if you don’t know Russian well.

 If your Russian-speaking abilities are limited, plenty of taxi-hailing apps are available in Russia.
 They include the following: